Emurasoft/emurasoft.github.io/en/dlg/customize/ai_list/index.md

 ## AI Prompts list box

-Select the AI prompt you want to edit.
+Selects the AI prompt you want to edit.

 ## Prompt text box

-Enter the prompt.
+Enters the prompt.

 ## > button